laura-ehlers/habit-tracker/README.md

 - basic functionality stands
 - streak functionality next
 - datetime relativedelta module could be used to track days https://dateutil.readthedocs.io/en/stable/relativedelta.html#examples
-- most functionality could be done with prompts
+- most functionality could test be done with prompts
 - unit test have to be done last
 - for the break the habit functionality I need the streak (compare with last date if checked)